 Hebrides - Islands of the Edge

 Narrated by Ewan McGregor

-John spent 240 days filing the topside wildlife for a four part series currently showing on Monday nights at 9pm on BBC1 in Scotland only.
+John spent 240 days filing the topside wildlife for this four part series.

 A quarter of Scots watched the first episode.

 The series website, with video clips, is here.

 Ewan McGregor Narrating 'Hebrides - Islands on the Edge'

 "It's one of the most beautiful films I have seen".

 John directed Ewan's narration for the second programme.
 It was a real pleasure to see how much skill and intelligence Ewan brought to all the films.

 John filmed with Sir David Attenborough and Lloyd and Rose Bucks' imprinted greylag geese on Loch Lomond for David's next BBC series, Sixty Years in the Wild.
 The series was shown in November 2012.